nl3769/caroSegDeep/README.md

 # Prerequisites

 A file named _environment.yml_ is provided to install all the used libraries.
-For Linux users, you should install conda then move into the folder containing the _environment.yml_ file and run:\
+For Linux users, you should install conda then move into the folder containing the _environment.yml_ file and run:
-`conda env create --file envname.yml.
+`conda env create --file envname.yml`
 That would install a conda environment named _caroSegDeep_.
-To activate it, open a terminal and enter conda activate _caroSegDeep_.\
+To activate it, open a terminal and enter:
+`conda activate _caroSegDeep`

-To run the provided script located in folder **_RUN/_**, Linux users should add thoses lines in their _.bashrc_:
+To run the provided scripts in **_RUN/_**, Linux users should add thoses lines in their _.bashrc_:

 `# >>> conda initialize >>>`
 `# !!
 Contents within this block are managed by 'conda init' !!`